Five Tech Trends Small Businesses Can Expect in 2024

 The Cloud and IoT will Drive Backend Operations

 Small businesses already use a variety of popular cloud services for email, storage and application solutions.
 For instance, Google Apps for Work, DropBox, Microsoft OneDrive, and Office365 are already widely used collaboration tools.
 In fact, about 95% of small businesses already use the cloud in some form.
 However, businesses are still hamstrung by lack of resources and expertise to leverage cloud optimally.
-New solutions that hit the market in 2017 is likely to resolve such issues, and also improve cloud security.
+New solutions that hit the market in coming years are likely to resolve such issues, and also improve cloud security.

 New Paradigms will replace the Old in Marketing